johanholm/jalp/README.md

 );
 ```

-### Alternatively you can create your own file and set the default variables in there, and then use that file instead of 'yalp'
+### Alternatively you can create your own file and set the default variables in there, and then use that file instead of 'hjalp'

 ```scss
 // functions.scss